KevinHwangKR/SimpleTodo/README.md

 Describe any challenges encountered while building the app.

-Some challenged I encountered while building the app were understanding how to add a feature that allows users to edit todo items and connecting the application to github.
+Some challenges I encountered while building the app were struggling to understand adding a feature that allows users to edit todo items and connecting the application to github.

 ## License